 Starting your own business comes with a high sense of flexibility and freedom.
-It also opens doors for you to serve through your talents, skills, and passion.
+It also opens doors for you to serve through your talents, skills, and passion as a courier business owner.

 Today, there are plenty of entrepreneurial opportunities.
 One such venture is a courier business.